Maxime Vachier-Lagrave: Teams

-He played for the Évry Grand Roque chess club in 2008, 2009 and 2010.
-Since 2011, he plays for the Clichy club chess team in the Top12.
+He played for the Évry Grand Roque chess club in 2008, 2009, and 2010.
+Since 2011, he has played for the Clichy club chess team in the Top12.

 In the European Chess Club Cup, he played with SV Mülheim Nord (in 2008), SOCAR Baku (in 2010), Clichy Échecs 92 (in 2013) and Obiettivo Risarcimento Padova (2014–2016).

 In February 2025, Vachier-Lagrave signed to French esports organization Team Vitality, joining as the first chess player in the organization's history.

 Rapid and blitz rankings

 In addition to his strength in classical time controls, Vachier-Lagrave is very skilled at rapid and blitz chess.
 He won the World Blitz Chess Championship 2021, and was the only player to defeat eventual winner Magnus Carlsen during the 2023 edition.
 As of January 2024, Maxime ranked third on the FIDE rapid list and tenth on the blitz list.